keptn/tutorials/site/tutorials/keptn-full-tour-prometheus-06.md

 ### What we've covered

-- We have created a sample project with the Keptn CLI and set up a multi-stage delivery pipeline with the `shipyard` file.
+- We have created a sample project with the Keptn CLI and set up a multi-stage delivery pipeline with the `shipyard` file
   ```
   stages:
     - name: "dev"